The IKF Asia-Oceania Korfball Championship 2022 is on: daily updates here

 Where to follow

-All fans around the world will be able to watch and follow this tournament live on youtube.com/ikfchannel and on www.worldkorfball.sport (with live results and live streams, statistics, scorers, play-by-play …), as well as on social media on the hashtags #U19OEKC and #korfball, with the best image galleries, clips and highlights.
+All fans around the world were able to watch and follow this tournament live on youtube.com/ikfchannel and on www.worldkorfball.sport (with live results and live streams, statistics, scorers, play-by-play …), as well as on social media on the hashtags #U21WKC and #korfball, with the best image galleries, clips and highlights.

-You can find all this content and much more visiting the following official IKF profiles (see below):
+You can find all this content and much more visiting the LOC instagram profile (@ikfu21wkc2024) and the official and well-known IKF profiles (see below):

 ► facebook.com/korfball.org